We’re spilling the top 10 best tool storage systems for organizing your workshop so that your DIY projects can be done as efficiently as possible!

 If you haven’t heard of Festool, they make high-end woodworking power tools.
 Overall, the Festool brand is very expensive, and that applies to their Systainer tool storage system as well.

 Festool Systainers are a “system” in the truest sense of the word.
-Festool power tools come nicely packed in the Systainers, and then you can also buy empty Systainers, and everything fits together and locks together nicely.
+Festool power tools come nicely packed in the Systainers.
+Then you can also buy empty Systainers, and everything fits together and locks together nicely.

 Here’s what I think about the Festool Systainer tool storage system…